Savoiardi are a light, airy cookie that is wonderful with an espresso or cappuccino.

 - Gradually add the sugar and continue beating until the sugar is dissolved and the mixture is thick and glossy.

-- Mix the lemon and vanilla extracts into the egg yolks.
+- Mix the lemon zest and vanilla extracts into the egg yolks.

 - Sift the cake flour, cornstarch and salt over the egg mixture.

-- Use a spatula or wooden spoon to gently fold the dry ingredient in until just mixed.
-It is important fold very gently to not to deflate the batter meaning that the savioardi would be flat and not as spongy.
-Again it will deflate a little but that's fine - you've got a lot of air into those egg whites.
+- Use a spatula to gently fold the dry ingredients in until just mixed.
+It is important to fold very gently to not to deflate the batter meaning that the savioardi would be flat and not as spongy.
+The mixture will deflate a little but that's fine – you've got a lot of air into those egg whites.

 - Use a piping bag with a plain ½ inch (1.5cm) tip (or you could just snip the end off, or use a ziplock bag filled with the batter.

-- Pipe the batter into 5 in (12cm) lengths leaving space between each to allow for spreading.
+- Pipe the batter into 5 inch (12cm) lengths leaving space between each to allow for spreading.

 - Sift half of the powdered sugar over the savoiardi and wait for 5 minutes.
 The sugar will melt and look wet.
 That’s what it’s meant to do.